Petronius: As a writer

 Petronius's development of his characters in the Satyricon, namely Trimalchio, transcends the traditional style of writing of ancient literature.
 In the literature written during Petronius's lifetime, the emphasis was always on the typical considerations of the plot, which had been laid down by classical rules.
 The character, which was hardly known in ancient literature, was secondary.
 Petronius goes beyond these literary limitations in his exact portrayals of detailed speech, behaviour, surroundings, and appearance of the characters.

 Another literary device Petronius employs in his novel is a collection of specific allusions.
-The allusions to certain people and events are evidence that the Satyricon was written during Nero's time.
+The allusions to certain people and events are evidence that the Satyricon was written during Nero's time: "The references to contemporary figures, the economic and social conditions offered by the novel, the legal arguments, and above all the literary connections with the younger Seneca and with Lucan, have combined to make this Neronian date highly probable."
 These also suggest that it was aimed at a contemporary audience which consisted in part of Nero's courtiers and even Nero himself.

 The message Petronius tries to convey in his work is far from moral and does not intend to produce reform, but is written above all to entertain and should be considered artistically.
 Nevertheless, his writings can be a valuable tool to better comprehend the customs and ways of life of Roman society at that particular time, since the author strives to preserve the plausibility of his representation, as can be noted by the frequent use of allusions and detailed descriptions of characters and behaviours.
 As the title implies, the Satyricon is a satire, specifically a Menippean satire, in which Petronius satirizes nearly everything, using his taste as the only standard.
 It is speculated that Petronius's depiction of Trimalchio mirrors that of Nero.
 Although the author's own opinion is never alluded to, the opinions of the characters involved in the story are evident, as is how Encolpius criticizes Trimalchio.